invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

 // token y has 12 decimals and we want to add 8 actual tokens to our position const tokenYAmount = 8n * 10n ** 12n

-// set lower and upper tick, we want to create position in range [-10, 10] const lowerTick = -10n const upperTick = 10n
+// set lower and upper tick indexes, we want to create position in range [-10, 10] const lowerTickIndex = -10n const upperTickIndex = 10n

-// calculate amount of token x we need to give to open position const { amount: tokenXAmount, l: positionLiquidity } = getLiquidityByY( tokenYAmount, lowerTick, upperTick, initSqrtPrice, true
+// calculate amount of token x we need to give to create position const { amount: tokenXAmount, l: positionLiquidity } = getLiquidityByY( tokenYAmount, lowerTickIndex, upperTickIndex, initSqrtPrice, true
 )

-// print amount of token x and y we need to give to open position based on parameteres we passed console.log(tokenXAmount, tokenYAmount)
+// print amount of token x and y we need to give to create position based on parameteres we passed console.log(tokenXAmount, tokenYAmount)
+// Output: TODO

 // approve transfers of both tokens await psp22.setContractAddress(poolKey.tokenX)